Jindalee, Oxley, Kenmore, Brisbane

 How does fertility acupuncture at our Jindalee clinic work?

 Acupuncture is the strategic placement of fine needles across the body that can help to stimulate certain ‘energy points’ or ‘Qi’ that regulate physical, emotional, mental and spiritual balance (Smith et al., 2019).
-When focused on supporting fertility, acupuncture may help balance your bodies systems whilst also supporting modern reproductive treatments like IVF and IUI (Cochrane et al., 2014; IVF Australia, 2014).
+When focused on supporting fertility, acupuncture may help balance your bodies systems whilst also supporting modern reproductive treatments like IVF and IUI (Cochrane et al., 2014).

 When should you get fertility acupuncture?